auanasgheps/snapraid-aio-script/README.md

 	- Data to be scrubbed - by default 5% older than 10 days.
 - Pre-hashing - enabled by default.
 Mitigate the lack of ECC memory, reading data twice to avoid silent read errors.
 - SMART Log - enabled by default.
 A SnapRAID report for disks health status.
-- Healthchecks.io integration
+- Healthchecks.io and Telegram integration
-  	- Script execution result can be reported to Healthchecks.io.
+	- If you don't read your emails every day, this is a great one for you, since you can be quickly informed if things go wrong.
-  	- If the script ends with a **_WARNING_** message, it will be reported **_DOWN_** to Healthchecks.io, instead if the message is **_COMPLETED_** it will be **_UP_**.
-If you don't read your emails every day, this is a great one for you, since the service can report you in other ways.
+  	- The sript will report to Healthchecks.io and Telegram when is started and when is completed.
+If there's a failure it's included as well.
-  	- The reason of the failure, which is the email subject, is included as well.
+  	- **Healthchecks.io only:** If the script ends with a **_WARNING_** message, it will be reported **_DOWN_** to Healthchecks.io, instead if the message is **_COMPLETED_** it will be **_UP_**.
 - Container management - disabled by default.
 	- A list of containers you want to be interrupted before running actions and restored when completed.
    	- Docker mode - choose to pause/unpause or to stop/restart your containers